Aerial drone view of the coastal village of Erbalunga, Corsica, nestled against green mountains.

 Bonifacio

 Bonifacio is jaw-droppingly beautiful.
 Perched on towering white cliffs, it’s one of the most iconic places in Corsica.
 From exploring the ancient citadel to taking a boat to see the cliffs from below, every moment there felt cinematic.
-Don’t skip the King Aragon’s Steps!
+Don’t skip King Aragon’s Steps!

 We spent a full day exploring and still wanted more.
 The town’s old streets are filled with charm, and the panoramic sea views are among the best in Europe.
 If you’re wondering where Corsica is situated in its most dramatic form, it’s right here.